jekuper/chaptercut/README.md

 ## What it does

+- Takes **YouTube** and **TikTok** links, for both audio and video.
+Adding another site is one file: see [docs/providers.md](docs/providers.md).
 - Splits an album upload into one MP3 per chapter, stream-copied (no re-encode, no generation loss).
 - Writes full ID3v2.4 tags: title, artist, album, album artist, track number, year, cover art, plus the source URL and download date in their proper frames rather than smuggled into the album name.
-- Caches processed audio per video id, so the second request for the same video is instant.
+- Caches processed audio per site and id, so the second request for the same video is instant.
+Two different TikTok share links for one video converge on a single cache entry.
 - Survives restarts: the job queue lives in SQLite, and interrupted jobs are re-queued on the next start.
 - Downloads video at a quality you pick from the actual available formats.